-- 40. The Applicant proposes to repair and utilize the historic headgate diversion and the historic Hellroaring Ditch. - 41.
-Photos submitted by the Applicant appear to show an 18 24-inch culvert diversion.
+- 41. The Applicant proposes to utilize the historic 18-inch circular headgate diversion and the historic Hellroaring Ditch. - 42.
 An 18-inch circular orifice will allow 1.8 CFS for every 1 foot per second of velocity.
-To allow 1.1 CFS, flow velocity through the headgate would need to be less than 1 foot per second, which is below the expected velocity in a high gradient mountain stream.
-Manning's n estimates supplied by the Applicant support a capacity of over 5 CFS in the Hellroaring Ditch below the confluence with the Unnamed Tributary of Hellroaring Creek. - 42.
+To allow 5 CFS, flow velocity through the headgate would need to be 2.8 feet per second, which is a reasonable flow in a high gradient mountain stream.
+Manning's estimates supplied by the Applicant support a capacity of over 5 CFS in the Hellroaring Ditch. - 43.
 The Department finds that the proposed diversion and ditch are adequate for the proposed flow rate.